 What the Disability Income Plan of North Carolina Allows

 Short-Term disability benefits may be paid up to 365 days after a period of 60 continuous days of absence as long as the qualifying disability remains continuous.
 Monthly certification by the treating healthcare professional will be required to verify that the employee remains disabled.

 Eligibility for Short-Term Disability Benefits

 Employees may be eligible for Short-Term Disability Benefits if the the employee has at least one year of contributing membership service in the Retirement System earned within 36 calendar months preceding the disability; if the employee is determined to be mentally or physically disabled for the further performance of his/her usual occupation; if the disability was incurred during the time when the employee was actively employed; and if the disability has been continuous.

 Payment for Short-Term Disability Benefits

-An employee’s monthly short-term disability benefit (“Monthly Benefit”) pay while on short-term disability will equal 50% of 1/12th of the annual base rate of compensation last payable to the employee prior to the beginning of the short-term benefit period plus 50% of 1/12th of the annual longevity payment, if applicable, to a maximum of $3,000.00 per month.
+An employee’s monthly short-term disability benefit (“Monthly Benefit”) paid while on short-term disability will equal 50% of 1/12th of the annual base rate of compensation last payable to the employee prior to the beginning of the short-term benefit period plus 50% of 1/12th of the annual longevity payment, if applicable, to a maximum of $3,000.00 per month.
 The monthly benefit amount will be reduced by any monthly payments received as a Worker’s Compensation benefit and by any compensation for a period of trial rehabilitation or part-time work that exceeds the amount of salary continuation under the Disability Income Plan.

-to apply for employment continuation.
 Periods of trial rehabilitation are allowed while receiving a monthly benefit.
 If an employee returns to work and works more than 40 continuous days, the 60-day waiting period to receive short-term disability benefits starts over if the employee becomes unable to work again due to the same, or a different disability.